-The elements that give heritage value to the painted Saxon furniture
+The elements that give heritage value to painted Saxon furniture

 Modelling and style (modelling techniques, shapes, colours, ornaments, symbols and inscriptions)